Maneesh2711/Maneesh2711/README.md

 - 👋 Hi, I’m @Maneesh2711
 - 👀 I’m interested in ...
 UI/UX DESIGN
-- 🌱 I’m currently learning ...PYTHON
+- 🌱 I’m currently learning ...WEB DEVLEPMENT
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me ... maneeshraja750@gmail.com

 <!---